osohq/oso/new-docs/content/any/tooling/repl.md

 Node.js

-There are three ways to start the REPL depending on how you installed oso.
+There are three ways to start the REPL depending on how you installed Oso.

-If you installed oso globally (with `npm install -g oso`), you should have an `oso` executable on your PATH:
+If you installed Oso globally (with `npm install -g oso`), you should have an `oso` executable on your PATH:

 ```